-Coverage for Inpatient Care Services of Mental Illness, while the Covered Person is covered under this Policy, when such Inpatient Care Services are provided in: (1) a Hospital; (2) a Freestanding Inpatient Facility; or (3) a Physician.
+Coverage for Inpatient Care Services of Mental Illness, while the Covered Member is covered under this Policy, when such Inpatient Care Services are provided in: (1) a Hospital; (2) a Freestanding Inpatient Facility; or (3) a Physician.
 Inpatient Care Services must be Preauthorized; refer to Section 6, Utilization Review Management Program.
 Medically monitored and medically managed intensive Inpatient Care services and clinically managed high-intensity residential services are covered under this Policy.
-Medically monitored and medically managed intensive Inpatient Care Services and clinically monitored and medically managed intensive at a Residential Treatment Center are covered under this benefit.
+Medically managed high-intensity residential services provided at a Residential Treatment Center are covered under this benefit.